Smartdev0328/Get-Dot-Balance-Typescript/README.md

 # Get-Dot-Balance-Typescript
-Get Polkadot balance of DOT / Token / Staked DOT by block height
+This is the example code to get Polkadot balance of DOT / Token / Staked DOT by block height